apache/spark/docs/web-ui.md

 * **Result serialization time** is the time spent serializing the task result on a executor before sending it back to the driver.
 * **Getting result time** is the time that the driver spends fetching task results from workers.
 * **Scheduler delay** is the time the task waits to be scheduled for execution.
-* **Peak execution memory** it's the maximum memory used by the internal data structures created during shuffles, aggregations and joins.
+* **Peak execution memory** is the maximum memory used by the internal data structures created during shuffles, aggregations and joins.
-* **Shuffle Read Size / Records**.Total shuffle bytes read, includes both data read locally and data read from remote executors.
+* **Shuffle Read Size / Records**.
+Total shuffle bytes read, includes both data read locally and data read from remote executors.
 * **Shuffle Read Blocked Time** is the time that tasks spent blocked waiting for shuffle data to be read from remote machines.
 * **Shuffle Remote Reads** is the total shuffle bytes read from remote executors.
 * **Shuffle spill (memory)** is the size of the deserialized form of the shuffled data in memory.